pvriel/oblivioustransfer4J/README.md

 ## Basic usage example

-Using this library is straight-forward; check the 2 main interfaces in the src directory.
+Using this library is straight-forward.
+The `oblivioustransfer4j` package contains several sub-packages, e.g. `ot`.
+<br>Check their interfaces to understand how everything is implemented.

 ***